-Since January the 1 2017 he is the Deputy C.E.O. of HC Trading BV, the trading company of Heidelberg Cement Group.
+Since the 1st of January 2017, he is the Deputy C.E.O. of HC Trading BV, the trading company of Heidelberg Cement Group.
 He is also a member of the Board of Directors of Intercom S.r.I., Intercom Libya F.Z.C, Hilal Cement Co., and Al Mahaliya Ready Mix Concrete Co.